apptainer/apptainer-userdocs/singularity_and_docker.rst

 The Open Containers Initiative (OCI) container format, which grew out of Docker, is the dominant standard for cloud-focused containerized deployments of software.
-Although {Singularity}'s own container format has many unique advantages, it's likely you will need to work with Docker/OCI containers at some point.
+Although {Project}'s own container format has many unique advantages, it's likely you will need to work with Docker/OCI containers at some point.

-{Singularity} aims for maximum compatibility with Docker, within the constraints on a runtime that is well suited for use on shared systems and especially in HPC environments.
+{Project} aims for maximum compatibility with Docker, within the constraints on a runtime that is well suited for use on shared systems and especially in HPC environments.

-Using {Singularity} you can:
+Using {Project} you can:

 -  Pull, run, and build from most containers on Docker Hub, without changes.